 Study Suggests Lower Mortality Risk For the Overweight – Rebuttal

-2. This study is an epidemiological study which looks at patterns in a given population.
+2. This study is an epidemiological study that looks at patterns in a given population.
 It does not show cause and effect.
-It shows a correlation which is based on observed data.
+It shows a correlation that is based on observed data.
 The author of this study admits “because the errors in self-reported data tend to differ by sex, there may be an offsetting effect when analyses combine men and women”.
-Self reported data is commonly flawed.
+Self-reported data is commonly flawed.
 Many people lie about their age and weight or just guess or get it wrong.

 3. The study looks at the correlation between BMI and death from all causes including car accidents and other accidental deaths.
 Furthermore, many people who die of chronic disease tend to be much thinner when they pass away.
 Once terminally ill persons are removed from the data, the “overweight people live longer” conclusion may no longer be statistically significant.
 Being slightly overweight also is thought to confer some benefit during physical injury (like a car accident or fall in the house) due to the extra cushioning.
 So if you’d like to increase your chances of survival from a bathroom fall and such, gain a few pounds, but too much extra fat will raise your inflammation levels and put you at a higher risk of death from all other causes.